This is how contracting

 regulatory jurisdictions

 Productions working with international studios or accessing tax incentives in Spain, the UK and the United States operate within a multi-level regulatory framework.
-Visualnet is designed to satisfy their documentary requirements in each of these jurisdictions.
+Visualnet is designed to produce defensible documentation in each of these jurisdictions.

 EE.UU. · IRS · IRC Section 482